 Jerk Seasoning Recipe

-- Mix all ingredients together and store in airtight container.
-When using, it is especially good if mixed with honey and painted on the meat or other food.
+- Mix all ingredients together and store in an airtight container.

-Ever used Jamaican Jerk seasoning?
+Ever used Jamaican jerk seasoning?